Criminology and Criminal Justice Program

 Tuition and Fees

 We recognize that pursuing a graduate degree is a significant investment.
-Your student counselor can answer your questions on program costs, discuss how a Kent State degree compares to others and connect you with financial aid representatives when you are ready to discuss your financing alternatives.
-You can reach us by email at firstname.lastname@example.org, or toll-free at 844-497-3239.
+Your Admissions Advisor can answer your questions on program costs, discuss how a Kent State degree compares to others and connect you with financial aid representatives when you are ready to discuss your financing alternatives.
+For more information about tuition pricing, please visit our tuition page.
+You can reach us by email at firstname.lastname@example.org or toll-free at 844-234-4073.

 To be considered for admission, students must have completed a bachelor’s degree in a social sciences-related field from an accredited university with a GPA of 3.0 or higher.
 Applicants with a bachelor’s degree in another discipline who have an employment history in a related field will also be considered.